Wisconsin vs. Northwestern NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Wisconsin has combined with its opponents to put up more than 41 points in five of nine games this season.
+- Wisconsin and its opponents have combined to score more than 41 points in five of nine games this season.

-- In 55.6% of Northwestern's games this season (5/9), the teams combined to score more than Saturday's total of 41.
+- The two teams combine to average 43.4 points per game, 2.4 more than the total in this contest.

-- The combined points per game average of the two teams, 43.4, is 2.4 points greater than Saturday's over/under.
+- The 41.4 points per game these two squads have allowed their opponents to score this season are 0.4 more than the 41 over/under in this contest.

 - The 41-point total for this game is 5.7 points below the 46.7 points per game average total in Wildcats games this season.